Belarus violence goes on, as EU ministers scramble

 Already a member?

-Police also admitted to having opened fire on people with live ammunition in the town of Brest.
+Police also admitted to opening fire on people with live ammunition in the town of Brest.

-About 6,000 people have so far been arrested, authorities said, some of whom, looking bruised and scared, were paraded on TV on Wednesday promising to stop the "revolution".
+About 6,000 people have so far been arrested, authorities said, some of whom, looking bruised and scared, were paraded on TV on Wednesday promising to renounce the "revolution".

 "The core of all these so-called protesters today comprises people with a criminal history and the unemployed," Belarus president Aleksander Lukashenko said.

 In other scenes, women dressed in white formed a human chain in Minsk city centre.
-People also marched carrying flowers and gathered outside a prison.

-"Leave before it's too late, before you've thrown people into a terrible abyss, into the abyss of civil war," Belarusian Nobel prize laureate, the writer Svetlana Alexievich said in an appeal to Lukashenko on the RFE/RFL news agency.
+"Leave before it's too late, before you've thrown people into a terrible abyss, into the abyss of civil war," Belarusian Nobel prize laureate, the writer Svetlana Alexievich, said in an appeal to Lukashenko on the RFE/RFL news agency.

 EU foreign ministers will hold emergency talks on Belarus on Friday, EU foreign affairs chief Josep Borrell said.